Consumer – Travel

 If you do not get a remedy from the above you could contact your travel insurance provider to see if your policy has cancellation cover in this circumstance.

-My ferry company has cancelled my ferry trip which was booked for May.
-They have provided me with a voucher to the value of the booking.
+My ferry company cancelled my ferry trip which was booked for May.
+They provided me with a voucher to the value of the booking.
 I would like a refund as I don’t know when I will be able to travel again and I need the money now.
 What are my rights?